 Happily Ever After?

 Whether or not you hop on the Go train is a question of where your heart lies.
-While I'll continue using Python for the majority of what I do, it's nice to leave the Mrs. at home once in a while (inb4 this misogynistic analogy ruins me) to fool around building quick endpoints in a statically-typed language which isn't Java.
+While I'll continue using Python for most of what I do, it's nice to leave the Mrs. at home once in a while (inb4 this misogynistic analogy ruins me) to fool around building quick endpoints in a statically typed language that aren't Java.
 Have I ever mentioned how much I hate Oracle?
 Like, how much I really hate them?
 No?
 Perhaps another time.

-Anyway, get on with it then.
-The repository for what we've created today is up on Github here:
+Get on with it then: the repository for what we've created today is up on Github here: